(by Victoria Kertz)

 We kind of cook well together, but not always.
 Maybe that’s why a cruise is best for us.

 She is the Queen of the Kitchen.
 Not just of her kitchen, but mine and anywhere else she may be.
 She is not open to suggestions.
 Or instruction.

 Part of the reason I didn’t like cooking as a kid was because she cooked heavily with onions and still does.
 She says it keeps mosquitos away.

 But I love her Polish food, and it’s still my favorite.
 Polish food means cabbage, and like broccoli or brussel sprouts, it produces a strong smell.

 Her best Polish dish is galabki (often pronounced ga-lump-ki), which is essentially ground beef and rice stuffed into cabbage.

 I won’t see her on her birthday, but in her honor, I will make galabki on February 14.
 It falls on a very unromantic Wednesday this year, creating a perfect excuse to go out for a fancy dinner the weekend before.

 Make galabki instead.
 It’s a Wednesday night, why not?
 It might stink up your house and give you gas, but it’ll taste like heaven.

 Victoria Kertz is a reporter for the Newport Beach Independent and co-founder of the Third Street Writers nonprofit group in Laguna Beach.
 She and her husband Mark have one son and a large orange tabby cat.
-The next mother-daughter cruise departs in July of this year.
-She is on Instagram @victoriakertz.
+She can be found on Instagram.

 1 head of cabbage